JosselinTD/promise-exercise-one/README.md

 ### **Dependencies**
 The unit testing framework [mochajs](https://mochajs.org/) must be installed locally.

-After that you can use any assertion library you want like:
+After that we can use any assertion library we want like:

 [expect.js](https://github.com/Automattic/expect.js)
 `npm install expect.js --save`